ayushsawnani/music-genre-classifier/README.md

 ## Future

-I would like to further refine the model by optimizing hyperparameters, experimenting with different RNN variants, and potentially incorporating data augmentation techniques to enhance the dataset's diversity.
+I would like to add more information about a song, such as the bpm and key.
+I would also like the user to choose which 30 second snippet of the song they'd like to process.

 ## Acknowledgements